ogru/DGSA/README.md

 ## Citation

 If you find this sofware useful please consider citing it in your publications.
-You may use the following bibtex type citation entry:
+You may use the following Bibtex entry:
 ```
 @Manual{DGSA_2016,
   title  = {DGSA, an \proglang{R} package},